 Vittana

-Hopefully these great websites provide your organization with inspiration for your future or current responsive website.
+Hopefully seeing some of the best nonprofit websites out there provides your organization with inspiration for your future or current responsive website.

 Do you have more examples of influential responsive nonprofit sites in mind?
 Share them with us in the comments below.